 According to the complaint, when Huffman became in arrears on an alleged debt to the defendant, he began receiving telephone calls and written communications from BB&T, attempting to collect the alleged debt, causing him to be annoyed, inconvenienced, harassed and abused.

-made non-emergency calls to him multiple times per day using an electronic communications device and and an artificial or pre-recorded voice.
+The plaintiff alleges BB&T made non-emergency calls to him multiple times per day using an electronic communications device and and an artificial or pre-recorded voice.
 Calls were made even after Huffman withdrew his consent to contact him, the suit says.